supervisely-ecosystem/lemons_annotated/README.md

 Dataset consists of 6 images with a total of 26 annotated objects.

-The table below displays stattistics per class:
+The table below displays statistics per class:

 ![](./readme_images/stats.jpg)